-The Centre for Quantum Technologies (CQT) is a national Research Centre of Excellence in Singapore.
-It brings together physicists, computer scientists and engineers to conduct interdisciplinary research on quantum physics and to build devices based on quantum phenomena.
-Experts in this new discipline of quantum technologies are applying their discoveries in computing, communications and sensing.
+The Centre for Quantum Technologies (CQT) is a National Research Centre of Excellence (RCE) in Singapore.
+It brings together physicists, computer scientists and engineers to do basic research on quantum physics and to build devices based on quantum phenomena.
+Experts in this new discipline of quantum technologies are applying their discoveries in computing, communications, and sensing.

 The Centre was established in December 2007 with support from Singapore’s National Research Foundation and Ministry of Education.
-While CQT is hosted by the National University of Singapore (NUS), the Centre also has staff at Nanyang Technological University (NTU) and Singapore University of Technology and Design (SUTD).
+CQT is hosted by the National University of Singapore (NUS) and also has staff at Nanyang Technological University (NTU).

 Quantum research in Singapore was initiated in 1998 by Kwek Leong Chuan, Lai Choy Heng, Oh Choo Hiap and Kuldip Singh as a series of informal seminars at the National University of Singapore.
 The seminars attracted local researchers and resulted in the formation of the Quantum Information Technology Group, informally referred to in Singlish as "quantum lah" (read more about the expression 'lah' on Wikipedia).